frankwalbert/promoterVariants/README.md

 ### 6. Application of the deBoer 2020 model to our data
 The model is described here: https://www.nature.com/articles/s41587-019-0315-8

-All required code and data are in a dedicated folder.
+For this area, all required code and data are in a dedicated folder.
 We made minor modifications to the code from the paper above.